From Blue Box to Broadcast News: Chewy is the Answer to Life with Pets

 3,000 QUESTIONS

-Not only are these resources impersonal, but they can also be contradictory and unreliable—causing confusion, frustration, and possible harm to pets.
+Often, these resources are impersonal, contradictory, and unreliable—causing confusion, frustration, and possible harm to pets.

 There was a time when we had The Most Trusted Man in America.